Katharine Gorka: The OIC’s Political Warfare, September 6, 2013

 This history goes on to say that the international cooperation embodied in the OIC is based on the Qur’anic concept of the Ummah.
 It’s a complex concept.
 It’s talked about many times in the Qur’an and has many different meanings- Not many different meanings but sort of different nuances but the essence of the meaning is that it comes down to a group of well knit people, people united by a common belief or a divinely guided community.
 Importantly, according to this history, the Muslims identified their unity, the Ummah, with the Caliphate.
 So then the question becomes with the dissolution of the Caliphate in 1924 where is the Ummah?

-No, an arsonist burnt down the Al Aqsa Mosque in Jerusalem.
-Yeah.
-Why was under territory under Israeli control.
+No, an arsonist burnt down the Al Aqsa Mosque in Jerusalem, yeah, which was under territory under Israeli control.
 Cables were immediately sent out, calling all Muslims to attend an immediate Muslim summit conference.
 They managed to come together one month later in Rabat, Morocco with representatives from 24 countries.
 The meeting at that time was funded by four: Malaysia, Iran, Pakistan, and Saudi Arabia.
+That was the formal start of the OIC.
+It’s enough of a history just to give you a sense of what they’re about.